What is Peyronie's disease?

 - Potassium amino-benzoate (Potaba).
 This vitamin B-complex may help reduce plaque size, but not necessarily the curve of the penis.

 - Collagenase injections (Xiaflex®).
-This is prescribed for men with penises that have curvatures of more than 30 degrees but less than 90 degrees.
+This is prescribed for men and people AMAB with penises that have curvatures of more than 30 degrees but less than 90 degrees.
 It breaks down scar tissue to improve curvature.
 This is the most effective injection available and is given in a series of two shots per week for eight weeks.

 - Interferon injections.
-Interferon is a protein that helps control swelling and scarring.
+Interferon is a protein that helps manage swelling and scarring.
 In theory, it slows down the rate of scar tissue buildup by making an enzyme.

 - Verapamil injections.
 This drug can be taken by mouth to treat high blood pressure, but has been shown when injected into Peyronie’s plaque to help with penile pain and curvature.